 If you're just starting out as a lacrosse player and you need some advice on the best training methods you can follow to build your basic skills, look no further!
 We've gathered together some tips and tricks, as well as a list of the best youth lacrosse drills.
 Beginners who work through the examples given will see their skill levels improve, and maximize their performance on the pitch.
-You don't need a lot of kit ready before beginning lacrosse drills, just a lacrosse stick, some space to practice, and ideally a lacrosse rebounder for working on some of the ball skills.
+You don't need a lot of kit ready before beginning lacrosse drills, just a lacrosse stick, some space to practice, and ideally a lacrosse rebounder like this one for working on some of the ball skills.

 What skills are needed for lacrosse?